Connectivity of a Family of Bilateral Agreement Random Graphs

-This finishes the proof. \end{proof} Lemmas \ref{common-lem1} and \ref{common-lem2} demonstrate that a negative multinomial distribution is the limit for the distribution of number of other types before the first appearance of a given type.
+Lemmas \ref{common-lem1} and \ref{common-lem2} relate certain statistics in the space of uniformly random permutations of a large set of objects, each assigned a specific type, to the binomial and negative multinomial distributions.
+Specifically, under certain assumptions on the number of types and objects of each type, Lemma \ref{common-lem1} establishes a relationship between the probability distribution of the number of occurrences of a particular type in the first $l$ positions of this permutation (for sufficiently small $l$) and a binomial distribution.
+Additionally, Lemma \ref{common-lem2} links the number of occurrences of non-zero types before the first occurrence of type $0$ to a negative multinomial distribution.
 As mentioned earlier, this distributional convergence will help us greatly in our analysis.
-The special case required in this paper fixes all $h_i=1$.
-Therefore, we state the following lemma. \begin{lem} Same as Lemma \ref{common-lem1}, there are $m_i$ objects of type $i$ where $0\leq i\leq s$ and $s=o(n^{1/4})$.
-Let $m_i=n+o(n^{1/4})$ and $m=o(n^{1/4})$ grow to infinity with an extra condition that $s=o(m)$.
-Consider a uniformly random permutation of all objects with some order restrictions only among objects of type $0$.
-We denote the number of objects of type $0$ that within the first $m$ places of this permutation by $X$.
-We have the following bound for the lower tail of $X$
+The special case required in this paper fixes all $h_i\equiv1$.
+Therefore, we state the following lemma. \begin{lem} Under the same assumptions of Lemma \ref{common-lem1}, there are $M$ objects, each assigned a type from $0$ to $s$, with $m_i$ objects of type $i$ for $0\leq i\leq s$.
+We similarly assume the existence of a parameter $n$ with $s=o(n^{1/4})$, $m_i=n+\epsilon_i$ so that $\sum_{j=1}^s|\epsilon_j|=o(n^{1/4})$.
+Additionally, let $l=o(n^{1/4})$ grow to infinity when $n\rightarrow\infty$ under the extra condition that $s=o(l)$.